Neopixler/dotfiles/README.md

+# Dotfiles Repository

+This repository is intended to share my dotfiles which I created during my learnings of Linux and the GNU tools.

-# Vundle Installation and Plugin Management
+## Vundle Installation and Plugin Management

 Vundle is a plugin manager for Vim.
 To install Vundle, follow these steps: